isomerpages/nlb-mobile-guide/_get-started-with/ebooks-and-audiobooks.md

 <input type="checkbox"  id="acc23">
         <label for="acc23">Can I read in landscape mode on my phone using Libby?</label>
         <div class="new-accordion-content">
-  <p>Regular eBooks are always presented in portrait mode on small screens.</p> <p class="end-note"> This is because OverDrive has not settled on a landscape reading experience on small screens that meets their standard. </p><p>For picture books, landscape mode is usually available regardless of screen size.</p>
+  <p>Regular eBooks are always presented in portrait mode on small screens.</p> <p class="end-note"> This is because OverDrive has not settled on a landscape reading experience on small screens that meets their standard. </p><p>For magazines and picture books, landscape mode is usually available regardless of screen size.</p>
   </div>

   <input type="checkbox" id="acc24">